rhotter/eeg-sim/README.md

 # EEG Simulation

-I visualize the leadfield matrix of EEG, using `mne` and `openmeeg`.
+Visualize the leadfield matrix of EEG, using `mne` and `openmeeg`.

-Specifically, I plot the sensitivity of an electrode to different parts of the cortex.
+Specifically, we plot the sensitivity of an electrode to different parts of the cortex.

 ![Leadfield matrix](./leadfield_distribution.jpg)